IyanuThrive/cs104-project1-template/README.md

 ## Sample Questions and Responses
 > Managerial Finance
+> Question 1:
-> Question 1: Which of the following is an element in calculating the present value of future cash flows
+> Which of the following is an element in calculating the present value of future cash flows?
 > a.
 Standard Deviation
 > b.
 Weighted Average Cost of Capital
 > c.
 Marginal Tax
 > d.
-Interest Rates
-> user, along with the possible responses for each.
-Keep every question
-> closed-ended (numbered options or yes/no) so each response can be
-> handled directly by an `if`, `elif`, or `else` statement.
+Inflation
+> Question 2:
+> The formula for determining a firm's free cash flows is:
+> a. sales less operating costs and taxes less required investments in operating capital.
+> d. the required investments in operating capital divided by net income.
+> c. sales less operating costs and taxes.
+> d. sales less operating costs.
+> Financial Markets
+> Question 3:
+> Which of the following is a money market security?
+> a. six-month treasury bill
+> b. municipal bond
+> c. mortgage
+> d. corporate bond
+> Questiion 4:
+> As a result of less favorable economic conditions, there is a(n) ____ demand for loanable funds,
+> causing an ____ shift in the demand curve.
+> a. decreased; inward
+> b. decreased; outward
+> c. increased; outward
+> d. increased; inward
+> Investments
+> Question 5:
+> A corporate bond is an example of a?
+> a. diversified asset.
+> b. real asset.
+> c. capital gain.
+> d. financial asset.
+> Questtion 6:
 >
 > Example:
 > Which of the following painters is an Impressionist?
 > 1. Monet